Weather Wizard: Fictional character biography

-Salvation Run

-Weather Wizard is one of the exiled villains featured in Salvation Run along with his fellow Rogues: Captain Cold, Heat Wave, Mirror Master, and Abra Kadabra.

-Final Crisis: Rogues' Revenge

-He was seen as the member of Rogues who joined Libra's Secret Society of Super Villains.
-In the Final Crisis: Rogues' Revenge series, however, Weather Wizard and the rest of the Rogues reject Libra's offer, wanting to stay out of the game (Captain Cold even berates Mirror Master for working with scum like Dr. Light).
-Before they can retire, they hear of Inertia escaping and decide to stick around long enough to get revenge for being used.
-In retaliation, Libra kidnaps Josh and tries to get Mardon to join the Society, threatening to kill the boy if he does not, to which Mardon responds: "If I killed my brother, Libra, if I electrocuted the only person who ever cared about me, what makes you think I care anything about that child?"
-Libra then taunts Mardon to prove him wrong.
-Mardon is hesitant to make a move when Inertia kills the boy himself, and Mardon joins his fellow Rogues in defeating and killing Inertia.
+In Final Crisis: Rogues' Revenge, Weather Wizard and the rest of the Rogues reject Libra's offer, wanting to stay out of the game.
+Before they can retire, they hear of Inertia escaping and work together to kill him.

-The Flash (Vol. 3)

-Weather Wizard and the Rogues visit Sam Scudder's old hideout and unveil a giant mirror with the words In Case of Flash: Break Glass written on it.
-Afterward, Mardon is still on the run with the Rogues.

 The New 52

-In The New 52 timeline, while Weather Wizard's past with Barry Allen remains almost unchanged, his origins are slightly different.
-Now called Marco Mardon he and his brother, Claudio, are Latino and the heads of an organized crime family.
-After their father's death Marco runs away, eventually becoming the Weather Wizard, but is called back after Claudio's murder.
+In The New 52 continuity reboot, Weather Wizard is a Latino crime lord named Marco Mardon.
+After his father's death, Marco runs away, eventually becoming the Weather Wizard, but is called back after his brother Claudio's murder.
 The Flash, looking for Patty Spivot who had been kidnapped, later attacks and submits Mardon forcing Elsa, his brother's widow, to reveal she was the kidnapper and also Claudio's killer.
 This revelation drives Marco to the edge, making him attempt a suicide-murder by calling lightning to strike himself and Elsa, but he survives and is approached by the Golden Glider for an unknown plot.

-In the Watchmen sequel Doomsday Clock, Weather Wizard and his fellow Rogues are among the villain that attend the underground meeting held by Riddler that talks about the Superman Theory.

 Powers, abilities, and equipment

 Weather Wizard originally wields a wand that enables him to control weather patterns.
-Mark has utilized it to project blizzards, summon lightning bolts, fly via air currents, create fog, and generate winds.
-Essentially, he could produce any type of weather imaginable, as well as other phenomenon, such as tornadoes.
-Thanks to Inertia's 30th century psychological therapies, his mental blocks were permanently removed.
+He has utilized it to project blizzards, summon lightning bolts, fly via air currents, create fog, and generate winds.
+Essentially, he could produce any type of weather imaginable, as well as other phenomena such as tornadoes.
+Thanks to Inertia's 30th-century psychological therapies, his mental blocks were permanently removed.
 Weather Wizard can now manipulate the weather without his wand.

-In The New 52 reality, Marco Mardon returns to utilize his weather wand, but reveals that the device drove him crazy.